joomengine/jcb-documentation/english/Tutorial-on-making-a-pull-request-at-Joomla-Component-Builder-Snippets.md

 Once merged:

-* The new or updated snippets become visible in **JCB's Snippet Get area**.
+* The new or updated snippets become visible when users click **Init** in JCB's Snippets view.
-* Other users can now download and use them directly from JCB.
+* Other users can now select and pull them directly into their projects from the same repository workflow.

 This streamlined integration keeps community snippets synced through GitHub without requiring manual database updates.